olympusone/spree_elta_courier/README.md

 ## Installation

-1. Add this extension to your Gemfile:
+1. Add this extension to your Gemfile with this line:

     ```bash
     bundle add spree_elta_courier
     ```

-2. Restart your server.
+2. Restart your server

 ## Usage (Creating & Printing Vouchers)